jakguru/jakgurutheme/README.md

 # Jak Guru Theme

+This theme is a technology demonstrator for WordPress.
+It is designed to show just how flexible WordPress's API's actually are and what you can do with it.
+Some of the interesting functions included include:

+* Some Basic Security & Performance Features
+  * Removing WordPress Emojis
+  * Removing WordPress Generator Information
+* Theme Supports
+  * Title Tag
+  * Post Thumbnails
+  * Navigation Menus
+  * HTML5
+  * Custom Logo
+  * Custom Background
+  * Automatic Feed Links
+ * Adding WP Customize Controls
+ * Adding Custom Fields to the WordPress Menu Editor
+ * Custom Navigation Menu Walkers

 ## Dev Notes

 This project uses Gulp for managing CSS and JS requirements.
 It is setup to: